What Is Bill C-8? Canada’s New Cybersecurity Law Explained for Small Businesses

 What sectors does Bill C-8 cover?

-Bill C-8 covers federally regulated critical sectors named in the Critical Cyber Systems Protection Act schedule: telecommunications, banking, interprovincial transportation, energy infrastructure including pipelines and major power systems, and the nuclear sector.
-Sector regulators such as OSFI, CRTC, and the Canadian Nuclear Safety Commission set the operational rules within their domains.
+Bill C-8 covers six categories of vital services and systems named in the Critical Cyber Systems Protection Act schedule: telecommunications, banking, interprovincial and international pipelines and power lines, the nuclear sector, federally regulated transportation, and clearing and settlement systems.
+Sector regulators such as OSFI, the CRTC, the Canadian Nuclear Safety Commission, and the Bank of Canada set the operational rules within their domains.

 What are the penalties under Bill C-8?